Jade2451/Simple_projects/README.md

 20.  `tts.py` : A text-to-speech converter based on user specified text using the `gTTS` python library.
 21.  `watermarker.py` : Add a text watermark to a given image using `PIL` library.
 22.  `word_counter.py` : Count the number of words in a specified string.
-23.  `wthrfetch.py` : Use an API to get the weather report.
+23.  `wthrfetch.py` : Use an API to get the weather report of a user-specified city.